Our research is editorially independent but we

 Located on the scenic 8,000-acre property of the historic Biltmore Estate in Asheville, the Biltmore Winery is an experience you won’t want to miss.
 Situated in the middle of the Estate’s Antler Hill Village, the winery features an expansive tasting room with a large wine bar, where you can sample over 20 different varieties including reds, whites and roses.
 If you need a bite to eat with all of the tasting you’ll be doing, they also offer a selection of cheeses, charcuterie and local-made truffles.
 And if you’re interested in seeing how it all takes place, you can take a behind-the-scenes tour or book a specialty wine experience.

-Owned by NASCAR team owner, Richard Childress, Childress Vineyards sits as the gateway to the Yadkin Valley American Viticultural Area (AVA), the first region in the state to be federally-designated for grape growing.
-Spread across 72 acres of vineyard, are eleven different European varietals including Viognier, Pinot Gris, Petit Verdot and Syrah.
-They also produce sparkling wines, dessert wines and a variety of Reserves and Muscadine wines, meaning there is something for every palette – whether its refined or just a beginner.
+Owned by NASCAR team owner Richard Childress, Childress Vineyards sits as the gateway to the Yadkin Valley American Viticultural Area (AVA), the first region in the state to be federally designated for grape growing.
+Spread across 72 acres of vineyard are eleven different European varietals, including Viognier, Pinot Gris, Petit Verdot, and Syrah.
+They also produce sparkling wines, dessert wines, and a variety of Reserves and Muscadine wines, meaning there is something for every palette – whether it’s refined or just a beginner.